New film adaptation makes for raw, gut-wrenching fare, but you don't want to look away

 But the paradox of Macbeth is that this Machiavellian power grab constricts them.
 The more they exert their control by spilling blood, the more a rising river of guilt, paranoia, rage and isolation floods their minds and fills them “with scorpions.”
 Soon, a kind of suffocating atmosphere pins us down in our seats, even as the characters wander out into vast, open fields.
 “Out, damned spot,” Lady Macbeth pleads in her famous monologue.
 “Here’s the smell of the blood still: all the perfumes of Arabia will not sweeten this little hand.”

 The smell won’t go away.
 Their primal sin haunts them at every step — as do crosses.
-From the battlefield, to the church walls, to the sign of the cross made on Macbeth’s forehead — a motion which conjures memories of “the deed” — Kurzel uses the cross as a kind of horizon’s edge, one receding from Macbeth’s sight the deeper he goes.
+From the battlefield, to the church walls, to the sign of the cross made on Macbeth’s forehead at his coronation — a motion which conjures memories of “the deed” — Kurzel uses the cross as a kind of horizon’s edge, one receding from Macbeth’s sight the deeper he goes.

 There is a second story in Macbeth: not about what these two characters do, but about what they don’t do, or don’t want to do.
 The reality is not that Macbeth can’t repent; it’s that he refuses to.
 It’s not the witches’ prophecy that keeps him from abdicating the throne; it’s his desire to cling to it at all costs.
 And the most tragic notes come when sloughing off his moral and spiritual center for power culminates in total meaninglessness; when “out, damned spot” ends in “out, brief candle!”
 Macbeth not only loses his moral integrity, or the integrity of his mind; the integrity of the whole universe falls away from him.